quackduck/devzat/README.md

-# Devchat
+# Devsat

+Where are the devs at?
+Devsat!

-Chat over SSH
+Devsat is chat over SSH

 Try it out: